Joseph Greenberg: Career

 After the war, Greenberg taught at the University of Minnesota before returning to Columbia University in 1948 as a teacher of anthropology.
-While in New York, he became acquainted with Roman Jakobson & André Martinet.
+While in New York, he became acquainted with Roman Jakobson and André Martinet.
 They introduced him to the Prague school of structuralism, which influenced his work.

 In 1962, Greenberg relocated to the anthropology department at Stanford University in California, where he continued working for the rest of his life.
 In 1965 Greenberg served as president of the African Studies Association.
 That same year, he was elected to the United States National Academy of Sciences.
 He was later elected to the American Academy of Arts and Sciences (1973) and the American Philosophical Society (1975).
 In 1996 he received the highest award for a scholar in Linguistics, the Gold Medal of Philology.

 Contributions to linguistics

 Linguistic typology

 Greenberg is considered the founder of modern linguistic typology, a field that he has revitalized with his publications in the 1960s and 1970s.
 Greenberg's reputation rests partly on his contributions to synchronic linguistics and the quest to identify linguistic universals.
 During the late 1950s, Greenberg began to examine languages covering a wide geographic and genetic distribution.
 He located a number of interesting potential universals as well as many strong cross-linguistic tendencies.

 In particular, Greenberg conceptualized the idea of "implicational universal", which has the form, "if a language has structure X, then it must also have structure Y." For example, X might be "mid front rounded vowels" and Y "high front rounded vowels" (for terminology see phonetics).
 Many scholars adopted this kind of research following Greenberg's example and it remains important in synchronic linguistics.

 Like Noam Chomsky, Greenberg sought to discover the universal structures on which human language is based.
 Unlike Chomsky, Greenberg's method was functionalist, rather than formalist.
 An argument to reconcile the Greenbergian and Chomskyan methods can be found in Linguistic Universals (2006), edited by Ricardo Mairal and Juana Gil.

-Many who are strongly opposed to Greenberg's methods of language classification (see below) acknowledge the importance of his typological work.
-In 1963 he published an article : "Some universals of grammar with particular reference to the order of meaningful elements".